Northern Illinois Huskies football: Thomas Hammock era (2019–present)

 On January 18, 2019, NIU announced the hiring of Thomas Hammock as the new head football coach.
-Hammock was a running back for the Huskies from 1999-2002 and was most recently the running backs coach for the NFL's Baltimore Ravens from 2014-2018.
+Hammock was a running back for the Huskies from 1999 to 2002 and was most recently the running backs coach for the NFL's Baltimore Ravens from 2014 to 2018.
 At his first press conference as NIU's head coach, Hammock stated that coaching at NIU "had always been [his] dream."

-In Hammock's first year at the helm, the Huskies finished 5-7 including a 4-4 record in MAC play.
+In Hammock's first year at the helm, the Huskies finished 5–7 including a 4–4 record in MAC play.

-In a pandemic shortened 2020 season, NIU finished 0-6 with one of the youngest teams in the nation.
+In a pandemic shortened 2020 season, NIU finished 0–6 with one of the youngest teams in the nation.
 This marked their first winless season since 1999.

 Expectations were low for the 2021 season following a disappointing 2020.
 Michigan State QB Rocky Lombardi announced that he would be transferring to NIU in December 2020, and he was named the starting QB to enter the season.
-NIU opened the year as an 18 point underdog to Georgia Tech, but defeated the Yellow Jackets 22-21.
+NIU opened the year as an 18-point underdog to Georgia Tech, but defeated the Yellow Jackets 22–21.
 This marked their 12th victory over a Power 5 program since 2000 and 8th since 2009.
-The Huskies claimed their 5th MAC title since 2011 with a 41-23 victory over Kent State.
-After their win in the MAC championship, NIU was selected to play in the Cure Bowl against Coastal Carolina, a game they lost 47-41.
+The Huskies claimed their 5th MAC title since 2011 with a 41–23 victory over Kent State.
+After their win in the MAC championship, NIU was selected to play in the Cure Bowl against Coastal Carolina, a game they lost 47–41.

+During the 2024–2025 season, Hammock's sixth year, NIU beat the University of Notre Dame during the Fighting Irish's home opener in South Bend, 16–14, with two interceptions and two blocked kicks.
+Notre Dame was ranked #5 at the time, making it the biggest upset in the history of Huskie football, the school's only top-10 win to date (all-time 1–14 against top 10), and the first ever top-5 win by the Mid-American Conference.
+NIU finished their season with a double overtime victory over Fresno State in the Famous Idaho Potato Bowl.